 Foreign Bank Accounts

 If you have foreign bank accounts, they may need to be reported.
 If you have over $10,000 aggregate balance overseas in any year, you must report these account(s) to the Treasury by April 15th of each year.
-This is not part of your overseas tax return.
-It is reported separately.
-Most preparers will either file on your behalf or advise you how to file using FBAR Form FinCen 114 (Formerly known as TD 90-22.1).
+This is not part of your tax return; it is reported separately.
+Most preparers will either file on your behalf or advise you how to file using FBAR Form FinCen 114.

 If you feel as if you are still missing a tax document, don’t ignore it!
-Contact the issuer to have it resent.
-It may have been lost in the mail so you did not receive it, but it may have been reported to the IRS.
-If it was reported to the IRS but omitted on your overseas tax return, the omission may be caught by the IRS.
-This could prompt an audit of your overseas tax return.
+Contact the issuer to have it re-sent.
+It may have gotten lost in the mail if you did not receive it, but it still may have been reported to the IRS.
+If it was reported to the IRS but omitted on your tax return, the IRS might catch that omission, which could prompt an audit of your tax return.

-First, have a look at our post Preparing, Organizing, & Saving Expat Tax Documents.
-If you have further questions about overseas tax returns or would like to learn more about our expatriate tax preparation services, please contact us.
+If you have further questions about overseas tax returns or would like to learn more about our expatriate tax preparation services, get started with Greenback today.